 You can check out the latest ContractorUK market reports below:

-IT contractor jobs market 'fiercely competitive' in September
+Faster-growing IT contractor jobs market 'reset' in February

 Contractor Guide to Rates